BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Fri Jan 20 2023
+La date actuelle est : Sat Jan 21 2023

 ## Quote

-"Kind words do not cost much.
-Yet they accomplish much."
+"Happiness is found in doing, not merely possessing."

-🤖 This README2.md is updated with cruelty, by Quavo ❤️
+🤖 This README2.md is updated with horror, by Quavo ❤️

-Last update: Fri Jan 20 2023
+Last update: Sat Jan 21 2023